jtrim/requirejs_optimizer/README.md

 This lib does a few things to the environment on initialize:

 - It adds *all* files under `app/assets/javascripts/modules` to `config.assets.precompile`.
 The result is each file under this directory is compiled individually.
 This is done because R.js needs these files for dependency tracing on build layers.
 - It turns off Sprockets' js and css compression via `config.assets.compress = false` in favor of letting R.js run the assets through the compression mechanism defined in your build file (uglify by default, see [here](https://github.com/jrburke/r.js/blob/master/build/example.build.js))
 - It makes available a few rake tasks:

         rake requirejs         # copy `public/assets` to `tmp` and perform the build,
                                # then copy the build result back to `public/assets`

         rake requirejs:clean   # remove the `tmp` build directory (`tmp/assets` by default)

         rake requirejs:nocopy  # runs `requirejs`, just without the final
                                # => `public/assets` step

 - It extends `assets:precompile` by appending the actions of the `requirejs` rake task to `assets:precompile:nondigest`.

   **Details...**

   Overriding `assets:precompile:nondigest` in stead of `assets:precompile`
   allows asset precompilation to happen on Heroku.
 It's not entirely clear why the former works and the latter doesn't.

   Also, if you want to run the vanilla `assets:precompile` without R.js optimization, this should do the trick:

         NO_RJS=true rake assets:precompile

+Thanks to [hawknewton](https://github.com/hawknewton) and [leachryanb](https://github.com/leachryanb) for adding Rhino support for optimizing with R.js